 2. Free Concerts & Performances

-The Festival features three stages of live music, dance, theatre, and poetry throughout the weekend.
+The Festival features four stages of live music, dance, theatre, and spoken word throughout the weekend.
 See Columbus-based bands at the Big Local Arts Stage.
 Catch local poets and storytellers at the Word is Art & Acoustic Lounge.
-Watch local bands plus dance and theater companies perform on the Genoa Park Main Stage.
-On Friday, June 9, see a fashion show from local designers followed by MojoFlo, and on Saturday, June 10, Ghost Shirt opens for Chicago indie trio Dehd.
+Watch local bands plus dance and theater companies perform on the Genoa Park Main Stage and Bicentennial Park Stage.
+On Friday, June 6, see a fashion show from local designers followed by Queen tribute band Mr. Fahrenheit & The Loverboys at Genoa Park.
+On Saturday morning, June 7, BalletMet performs a selection of works from Black Voices at Bicentennial Park; later that evening Honey and Blue finish out the day there.
+The Big Local Arts Stage is headlined by DANA on Friday, plus Joey Aich & The Head Band and DJ Moxy Martinez on Saturday.

 3. Hands-On Activities for Kids and Families

-At the all-ages Kids Hands-On Activity Village, volunteers from local cultural organizations help Festival-goers experience painting, silk screening, printmaking, drawing their own fantastical creature or designing a tote to carry artwork.
-Plus, with the Children’s and Teen Art Gallery nearby, younger ones can purchase their own art at the kid-sized — and kid-priced — gallery.
+At the all-ages Kids Hands-On Activity Village, volunteers from local cultural organizations help Festival-goers experience painting, silkscreening, printmaking, set decorating and more fun activities.
+Plus, with the Children’s and Teen Art Gallery nearby, younger ones can purchase their own art at the kid-sized and kid-priced gallery.

 An artist showing his work to a family at Columbus Arts festival.